hardisj/erinsaudiocorner/content/english/loudspeakers/Bose_901_Series_V.md

 Before I dive into the subjective feedback let me first give you the layout of my room.
 Note that I provide two images of the listening setup.
 I initially tried the speakers close to the side walls and then I moved them about 3 feet from the side walls.

-Also, it is important for me to make clear I listened to these in my downstairs living room so I could position them close to the front wall (which is about 20 feet wide) to see how much effect the near-wall placement mattered.
+Also, it is important for me to make clear I listened to these in various configurations (toed in, toed out, against the walls, away from the walls, etc).
+I also listened to them in my downstairs living room so I could position them close to the front wall (which is about 20 feet wide), per the manual I showed above, to see how much effect the near-wall placement mattered.
 While it did change the effect of the soundstage, for the most part, it was the same result - tonally - I had in my main listening room upstairs.
+I am not providing pictures of that setup because my living room wall is a built-in bookcase and I don't want to people zooming in on pictures of my family.
+That's weird.

 I always try to listen to speakers in different settings to see if one is more suited for a particular speaker and in this case the difference was more minimal than I expected.
-Obviously your mileage may vary.
+Obviously your mileage may vary depending on your specific setup.

 <img align="left" src="/images/Reviews/Loudspeakers/HT2.png" alt="room layout" width="120%" style="vertical-align:middle;margin:20px 0px"/>